 There are dozens of reasons why one might be looking for a new job.
 Perhaps you’ve outgrown your current role and are looking for a new challenge.
 Or, maybe you dislike the corporate culture and are looking for something different.
-Or, it might be that you’ve realized that you want to switch careers altogether and want to start afresh in a new direction.
+Or, it might be that you’ve realized that you want to switch careers and start afresh in a new direction.

 The reason behind your desire to change jobs should influence if and how you share the news with your boss.
-For instance, if you love the company but you’re looking for a new challenge, sharing this with your boss can open up a constructive conversation around what other roles you could fill in the business.
+For instance, if you love the company but you’re looking for a new challenge, sharing this with your boss can open up a constructive conversation about what other roles you could fill in the business.
 If, however, you dislike your job and the company you work for, sharing your job search doesn’t leave room for constructive conversation and can, in fact, backfire.

 Should I Tell My Boss I’m Looking for Another Job

-If you have several reasons for considering a job hunt and are still unclear how to position this with your current boss, consider the following:
+If you have several reasons for considering a job hunt and are still unclear about how to position this with your current boss, consider the following: